Sheinxy/Advent-Of-Code/2025/writeups/Day12/README.md

 Heya! 🐈‍⬛

 Are you still reading?
-Sorry for that weird writeup, I just thought it would be fun to end on something like this, especially with such a weird last puzzle! :p
+Sorry for that weird writeup, I just thought it would be funny to end on something like this, especially with such a weird last puzzle! :p

 Anyway, this is the part where I talk about my experience with this year's AoC,